stanfordpython/python-labs/lab3-functions.md

 ```
 lst = [1,2,3]
 def foo():
-    lst += [4]
+    lst = lst + [4]
 foo()
 ```

 will raise an UnboundLocalError.
+Why?
+It doesn't, surprisingly, have to do with the fact that `.append` is in place and `+` is not.

-This is such a common problem that the Python FAQ has [a section](https://docs.python.org/3.4/faq/programming.html#why-am-i-getting-an-unboundlocalerror-when-the-variable-has-a-value) dedicated to the UnboundLocalError
+This is such a common problem that the Python FAQ has [a section](https://docs.python.org/3.4/faq/programming.html#why-am-i-getting-an-unboundlocalerror-when-the-variable-has-a-value) dedicated to this type of `UnboundLocalError`.

 *Note, the `global` and `nonlocal` keywords can be used to assign to a variable outside of the currently active (innermost function) scope.
-If you're interested, you can read more about scoping rules in the optional reading, or in the [appropriate FAQ section](https://docs.python.org/3.4/faq/programming.html#what-are-the-rules-for-local-and-global-variables-in-python)*
+If you're interested, you can read more about scoping rules in the optional reading, or in the [appropriate FAQ section](https://docs.python.org/3.4/faq/programming.html#what-are-the-rules-for-local-and-global-variables-in-python).*

 ### Default Mutable Arguments - A Dangerous Game